 By incorporating exercise physiology into the management of musculoskeletal conditions, individuals can experience a significant improvement in their overall physical function, reduced pain levels, and an enhanced ability to perform daily tasks without limitations.
 The collaborative efforts between healthcare professionals and accredited exercise physiologists provide a comprehensive approach to address the multifaceted challenges associated with musculoskeletal conditions, ultimately leading to improved musculoskeletal health and a better quality of life for those affected.

-Typical Session with an Accredited Exercise Physiologist:
+A Typical Session with an Accredited Exercise Physiologist

 During an initial consultation, an accredited exercise physiologist conducts a comprehensive assessment to understand the individual’s medical history, current health status, fitness, range of motion, habitual posture, muscle strengths and weaknesses.
 Based on this evaluation, the exercise physiologist designs a personalized exercise program, considering the individual’s limitations, preferences, and long-term goals.
 The exercise program may include a combination of aerobic exercises, resistance training, mobility exercises, and specialized interventions tailored to the individual’s condition.